-Perform the following steps to upgrade the Hyperscale Compliance Engine from 3.0.0.x to 4.0.0.0 version:
+Perform the following steps to upgrade the Hyperscale Compliance Engine from 3.0.0.x/4.0.0.0 to 4.1.0.0 version:

-- 1. Run docker-compose down to stop and remove all the running containers. - 2.
-Run sudo docker rmi -f \$(sudo docker images -q) to delete all the existing images. - 3.
-Remove all files or folders from existing installation directories, except docker-compose.yaml.
-(Keep a backup of this file before moving to the next step). - 4.
+- 1. Run cd /<hyperscale_installation_path>/ and docker-compose down to stop and remove all the running containers. - 2.
+Run docker rmi -f \$(docker images -q) to delete all the existing images. - 3.
+Remove all files or folders from existing installation directories, except docker-compose.yaml (Keep its backup outside the installation directory so that its not overridden while executing the next step). - 4.
 Untar the patch tar in your existing installation path.

 '''

-tar -xzvf delphix-hyperscale-masking-4.0.0.0.tar.gz -C
+tar -xzvf delphix-hyperscale-masking-4.1.0.0.tar.gz -C

-<existing_installation_path>

 '''